 Along with his impressive tennis career, he is not the Founder of the Andre Agassi Foundation for Education, which provides the tools necessary for underserved children to get access to higher quality education.

-While Agassi had an incredible tennis career, he also shared an equally impressive and important personal life.
-He is currently married to Steffi Graf, another tennis great, but also dated Barbra Streisand and was married for a short time to Brooke Shields in 1997.
+Agassi is currently married to Steffi Graf, another tennis great, but also dated Barbra Streisand and was married for a short time to Brooke Shields in 1997.
 With his current wife, he also shares two wonderful children.
 He also teamed up with Graf to support the US Tennis Association’s 10 and under tennis program, giving back to the community of advanced tennis students.

 His personal life has also affected his career.
 With a significant slump in between 1997 and 1999, he was dealing with personal issues with drugs.
-In his incredible book Open he admits to using crystal meth after being introduced by a friend.
+In his incredible book, Open, he admits to using methamphetamines after being introduced by a friend.
 While the information isn’t very clear, in 1997, he had told the Association of Tennis Professionals that his use was accidental.
 Despite this, he is an incredible tennis player, father, and husband.

 Agassi has been on record of ousting many players that have done him wrong and said bad things about him.
 While there are many players who act properly, Agassi has ousted Ivan Lendl, Jimmy Connors, and Jim Courier.
 These men reportedly had said annoying things about Agassi after matches and before them as well, with Connors saying “I enjoy playing guys who could be my children.
 Maybe he’s one of them.
 I spent a lot of time in Vegas.”